Consumer Medicine Information (CMI)

 Norvir affects the way oral contraceptives work.
 Another form of contraception should be used whilst you are taking Norvir.

-Norvir interacts with sildenafil, tadalafil, vardenafil which are used for impotence (erectile dysfunction).
-The dosage of
+Norvir interacts with sildenafil, tadalafil, vardenafil which are used for erectile dysfunction.
+The dosage of these medicines

-these medicines should be reduced to avoid damage to the penis.
-You must not take Norvir with sildenafil if you also suffer
+should be reduced to avoid damage to the penis.
+You must not take Norvir with sildenafil if you also suffer from pulmonary

 Grapefruit juice is not expected to affect the absorption of ritonavir.